ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 ## Overview of DLP for Microsoft Teams

 Recently, [data loss prevention](data-loss-prevention-policies.md) (DLP) capabilities were extended to include Microsoft Teams.
-If your organization has DLP, you can define policies that prevent people from sharing sensitive information in a Microsoft Teams channel or chat session.
+If your organization has DLP, you can now define policies that prevent people from sharing sensitive information in a Microsoft Teams channel or chat session.
 Here are some examples of how this protection works:

 - **Example 1: Protecting sensitive information in messages**.
 Suppose that someone attempts to share sensitive information in a Teams chat or channel with guests (external users).
 If you have a DLP policy defined to prevent this, messages with sensitive information that are sent to external users are deleted.
 This happens automatically, and within seconds, according to how your DLP policy is configured.